rockettheme/docs/Docs/joomla/templates/radiance/INDEX.md

 The template's stylistic versatility rests on a foundation of other features, with integrated styling for RokTabs, RokGallery, amongst other RocketTheme extensions, as well as the Gantry Framework, iPhone/Android support and more.

->> NOTICE: Radiance is a Joomla 2.5 and 3.x template.
-Joomla 1.5 is unsupported but available for download.
+>> NOTICE: Radiance is a Joomla 3.x template.

 Requirements
 -----